nhannguyen95/algorithms/what-to-prepare/algorithms/shortest-paths.md

 **Negative-weight edges**

-Let 𝛿(u, v) be the shortest path weight from u to v.
+Let 𝛿(u, v) be the minimum weight of the path from u to v.

 If there is no negative-weight *cycle* on the path from u to v, then 𝛿(u, v) is well defined (it's ok if some edge has negative weight).